 '''

 [VB.NET]

 Catch ex As System.Exception

 ...

 [C#]

 catch (System.Exception ex)

 {

 throw;

 }

 ...

-If you wish to propagate a different o

-should create a new instance of an Ex-

 '''

 If you wish to propagate a different or more specific error back to the caller, you should create a new instance of an Exception class, populate it appropriately, and throw this exception back to the caller.
 The example shown below uses the ApplicationException constructor to set the Message property.